 an envoy of Lincoln residents and its mayor were between re-activation

 Construction included new barracks for the airmen, mess halls, road improvements, recreation facilities, warehouses, and expanded operations buildings.
 Two giant hangars were built at the cost of 1 million each and concrete bunkers were built to house the powerful weapons that would soon make Lincoln AFB home.
 The amount of concrete used for the apron and runways at Lincoln would amount to the largest concrete project in state's history.
-Construction on other parts of the base continued for many years into the late 1950's on the base.
+Construction on other parts of the base continued for many years into the late 1950's depending on funds available.
+Post-1956 construction emphasized recreation or housing generally.

 On February 1st 1954, Lincoln AFB was officially activated as was the 98th Air Base Group, in charge of running the field.
 The 98th Air Refueling Squadron was its first aircraft unit, arriving from Kansas the same month.
 The first major aircraft, a KC-97, made its appearance in Lincoln during April.
 During July, the 98th Bomb Wing arrived from Davis-Monthan AFB where it had disposed of its war-warry B-29 bombers from Japan where it served during the Korean War.
-Later, during January 1955, the 307th Bomb Wing had also arrived from Okinawa also after the unit's action over Korea (They were the last active combat B-29 group in the USAF).
-A month before, the 98th Air Base Group was de-activated and the new 818th Air Base Group took over its operations.
+Later, during January 1955, the main body of the 307th Bomb Wing had also arrived from Okinawa also after the unit's action over Korea (They had been the last active combat B-29 group in the USAF).
+A month before, the 98th Air Base Group was de-activated in favor of the 818th Air Base Group.
 The 818th Air Division took over control of the base during the month and assumed responsibility over the 307th and 98th Bomb Wings, their respective Air-Refueling Squadrons and the entirety of Lincoln Air Force Base.
 Jurisdiction also moved that month from the 15th to the famous 8th Air Force.

 Other elements at the base that were activated during the period were the Field Maintenance Squadrons, Periodic (later Organizational) Maintenance Squadrons, Armament and Electronic Squadrons, Headquarters Squadrons, a Material (Supply) Squadron, a Motor Vehicle (Transportation) Squadron, an Air Police (Combat Defense) Squadron, an Civil Engineering (Installations) Squadron, a Food Services (Services) Squadron, a medical section, an Air Depot (Munitions Maintenance) Squadron as well as air-traffic control and air transport detachments.